manavdixit23/Job-Search-Engine/README.md

 - bs4
 - pandas

-also doenload the latest version of chrome driver matching your browser and make sure to update the path in code.
+also download the latest version of chrome driver matching your browser and make sure to update the path in code.